 Ideally, you should prequalify for a VA loan before you begin shopping around.
 Prequalification means that you have a letter stating you’re prequalified for a VA loan, which will allow you to make an offer, up front, on a home that you’re interested in.

-There are a couple of ways to acquire a prequalification.
-You can either visit a VA approved lender or you can apply online at one of the many VA loan websites, like VAMortgageCenter.com.
+There are a couple of ways to acquire a pre-qualification.
+You can visit a VA approved lender or you can apply online.

 It’s important to note, however, that a prequalification is not the same thing as a preapproval.
 Once you’re prequalified, your lender can start the preapproval process, which will tell you the amount of money you have available to you once you officially apply for a loan.